 We focused our research on a similar urban space in downtown Berkeley, California named Constitution Plaza.
-This public plaza is an exemplar of the type of small urban space that Urbanist such as Whyte described as central to the health of public life in large cities [4].
+This public plaza is an exemplar of the type of small urban space that Urbanist such as Whyte described as central to the health of public life in large cities [5].

 Constitution Plaza is a high-traffic, block-long rectangle in the center of Berkeley's downtown.
-Anchored at one end by an imposing entrance to Berkeley's primary underground train station (BART2), and at the other by a central bus transfer point, the plaza sees a continual flow of pedestrians.
+Anchored at one end by an imposing entrance to Berkeley's primary underground light-rail station (BART) and at the other by a central bus transfer point, the plaza sees a continual flow of pedestrians.
 While many cross the plaza without stopping, others pause to make phone calls, eat, or rest on the benches.
-Observations suggested two potential Familiar Stranger populations: (1) the office workers and students who eat lunch on the benches and (2) the commuters who wait for one of the 15 bus lines.
+Observations suggested two potential Familiar Stranger populations: (1) the office workers and students who eat lunch on the benches and (2) the commuters who wait for one of the fifteen bus lines.
 The bus riders are a contemporary equivalent of Milgram's commuters; as a basis for comparison, we included the lunchtime group.

 Following Milgram's study, we photographed clusters of people in each area during their respective busiest hours: noon in the seating area and 5:00pm at the bus stop.
-We returned a week later at the same times of day to distribute the set of four pages of photographs (see Figure 4).
+We returned a week later at the same times of day to distribute a four page set of photographs (see Figure 3).
 In order to test for Familiar Strangers common to the two groups, we distributed the same photographs to everyone.
-Like Milgram, we asked participants to label those in the photographs they recognized and those they regularly spoke to.
-We also asked them to note any information they had about the people they recognized.
-Along with the photographs, we distributed a questionnaire relationships to the plaza and attitudes toward public place in general - especially those most familiar places, like their home neighborhoods.
+We asked participants to label those in the photographs they recognized and those they regularly spoke to as well as encouraging notes for people they recognized.
+We also distributed a questionnaire on relationships to the plaza and attitudes toward public place in general - especially familiar places, like their home neighborhoods.

 Participants were recruited by approaching everyone within the target place and time to get a somewhat representative sampling of the population.
-As with Milgram's study, the participants completed the surveys without our assistance and returned them by mail using an included self-addressed stamped envelope.
+The participants completed the surveys without our assistance and returned them by mail using an included self-addressed stamped envelope.
 Participants were asked to complete as little or as much of the questionnaire as they desired.
 We encouraged participation and disclosure of contact information by offering a chance to win a \$100 USD gift certificate to a local bookstore.